apache/kafka/clients/src/main/resources/common/message/README.md

 * "string": a UTF-8 string.

 * "bytes": binary data.

+* "records": record set used in fetch api and fetch snapshot api

 In addition to these primitive field types, there is also an array type.
 Array types start with a "[]" and end with the name of the element type.
 For